cncf/velocity/README.md

 - GitLab case: Their repo is: `https://gitlab.com/gitlab-org/gitlab-ce/`, clone it via: `git clone https://gitlab.com/gitlab-org/gitlab-ce.git` in `~/dev/` directory.
 - Their repo hosted by GitHub is: `https://github.com/gitlabhq/gitlabhq`, clone it via `git clone https://gitlab.com/gitlab-org/gitlab-ce.git` in `~/dev/` directory.
 - Go to `cncf/gitdm` and run GitLab repo analysis: `./repo_in_range.sh ~/dev/gitlab-ce/ gitlab 2016-06-01 2017-06-01`
-- Results `vim other_repos/gitlab_2016-06-01_2017-06-01.txt`:
+- Results are output to `other_repos/gitlab_2016-06-01_2017-06-01.txt`:
 ```
 Processed 16574 csets from 513 developers
 15 employers found
 A total of 926818 lines added, 548205 removed (delta 378613)
 ```
-- Their bug tracker is `https://gitlab.com/gitlab-org/gitlab-ce/issues`, just count issues in given date range.
+- Their bug tracker is `https://gitlab.com/gitlab-org/gitlab-ce/issues`, just count issues in the given date range.
 Sort by "Last created" and count issues in given range:
-There are 732 pages of issues (20 on page) = 14640 issues (`https://gitlab.com/gitlab-org/gitlab-ce/issues?page=732&scope=all&sort=created_desc&state=all`)
+There are 732 pages of issues (20 per page) = 14640 issues (`https://gitlab.com/gitlab-org/gitlab-ce/issues?page=732&scope=all&sort=created_desc&state=all`)
-- To count Merge Requests (PRs): `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?scope=all&state=all` Merge Requests: 371,5 page * 20 = 7430
+- To count Merge Requests (PRs): `https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?scope=all&state=all` Merge Requests: 371,5 pages * 20 = 7430
 - To count authors run in gitlab-ce directory: `git log --since "2016-06-01" --until "2017-06-01" --pretty=format:"%aE" | sort | uniq | wc -l` --> 575
 - To count authors run in gitlab-ce directory: `git log --since "2016-05-01" --until "2017-05-01" --pretty=format:"%aE" | sort | uniq | wc -l` --> 589

 - Cloud Foundry case:
 - Copy: `BigQuery/query_cloudfoundry_201605_201704.sql` to `BigQuery/query_cloudfoundry_201606_201705.sql` and update conditions.
-Then run query on BigQuery console (see details at the beginning of example)
+Then run query in the BigQuery console (see details at the beginning of example)
-- Finally You will have `data/data_cloudfoundry_201606_201705.csv` (run query, save results to table, export table to gstorage, download csv from gstorage).
+- Finally, you will have `data/data_cloudfoundry_201606_201705.csv` (run query, save results to table, export table to gstorage, download csv from gstorage).
-- Update (and eventually manually run) CF case (in `shells/unlimited_20160601-20170701.sh`): `ruby merger.rb data/unlimited.csv data/data_cloudfoundry_201606_201705.csv force`
+- Update (and eventually manually run) the CF case (in `shells/unlimited_20160601-20170701.sh`): `ruby merger.rb data/unlimited.csv data/data_cloudfoundry_201606_201705.csv force`

 - CNCF Projects case
-- We have a line `ruby merger.rb data/unlimited.csv data/data_cncf_projects.csv` need to change to `ruby merger.rb data/unlimited.csv data/data_cncf_projects_201606_201705.csv`
+- We have a line in `ruby merger.rb data/unlimited.csv data/data_cncf_projects.csv` which needs to be changed to `ruby merger.rb data/unlimited.csv data/data_cncf_projects_201606_201705.csv`
 - Copy: `cp BigQuery/query_cncf_projects.sql BigQuery/query_cncf_projects_201606_201705.sql`, update conditions: `BigQuery/query_cncf_projects_201606_201705.sql`
-- Run on BigQuery and do the same as for CF case, final saved file will be: `data/data_cncf_projects_201606_201705.csv`
+- Run on BigQuery and do the same as in the CF case.
+The final output file will be: `data/data_cncf_projects_201606_201705.csv`
 - Final line should be (try it): `ruby merger.rb data/unlimited.csv data/data_cncf_projects_201606_201705.csv`

 - WebKit case
 - Change merger line to `ruby merger.rb data/unlimited.csv data/webkit_201606_201705.csv`
-- WebKit have no usable data on GitHub, so running BigQuery is not needed, we no longer need those lines for WebKit (we will just update `data/webkit_201606_201705.csv` file), remove them from current shell `shells/unlimited_20160601-20170601.sh`:
+- WebKit has no usable data on GitHub, so running BigQuery is not needed, we no longer need those lines for WebKit (we will just update `data/webkit_201606_201705.csv` file), remove them from current shell `shells/unlimited_20160601-20170601.sh`:
 ```
 echo "Updating WebKit project using gitdm and other"
 ruby update_projects.rb projects/unlimited_both.csv data/data_webkit_gitdm_and_others.csv -1
 ```
-- Now we need to generate values for `data/webkit_201606_201705.csv` file:
+- Now we need to generate the values for `data/webkit_201606_201705.csv` file:
 - Issues:
 Go to: https://webkit.org/reporting-bugs/
 Search all bugs in webkit, order by modified desc - will be truncated to 10,000.